China Grand Canal Museum

-The China Grand Canal Museum (Yangzhou) is a modern, comprehensive museum dedicated to the Grand Canal Heritage Site, located in the Grand Canal Three Bays Ecological and Cultural Park in Yangzhou, Jiangsu Province, China.
+The China Grand Canal Museum (Yangzhou) is a modern, comprehensive museum dedicated to the Grand Canal Heritage Site, located in the Sanwan wetland park in Yangzhou, Jiangsu Province, China.
 Its main functions include cultural relic preservation, scientific research and exhibition, and public education.

 The museum was built in Yangzhou and operated by the Nanjing Museum.
 It covers an area of about 200 mu (approximately 13.3 hectares) with a total area of about 80,000 square meters and an exhibition area of about 18,000 square meters.
 It features 11 special exhibitions.
 The museum showcases the culture of the Grand Canal throughout the entire river basin and at all times.
-Since opening, the museum has won a number of industry awards, and welcomes over 4 million visitors a year.
+Since opening in 2021, the museum has won a number of industry awards, and welcomes over 4 million visitors a year.

 History

 China's Grand Canal waterway was inscribed to the UNESCO World Heritage List in June 2014, citing a centuries-long legacy as "a powerful factor of economic and political unification, and a place of major cultural interchanges."

 In October of 2018, plans were unveiled for a museum in Yangzhou dedicated to the site; once opened, it was slated to be "the world's largest national park and feature many places of interest, including scenic spots, cultural relics, and ancient and modern water conservancy facilities."
 The project broke ground in May of 2019, and a commemorative ceremony was held at Yangzhou's Sanwan Park.